FarazShaikhcse/LifeAtTC/README.md

 ## Features
 1. **Truecaller15thCharacterRequest**
-    - Extracts the 15th character from the webpage content.
+    - Extracts the 15th character from the webpage content(ignores all white-space characters(space, tab, line break, etc.)).
     - Displays the character on the screen.

 2. **TruecallerEvery15thCharacterRequest**
     - Extracts every 15th character from the webpage content (i.e., 15th, 30th, 45th, etc.).
+    - Ignores all white-space characters(space, tab, line break, etc.)).
     - Displays the array of extracted characters.

 3. **TruecallerWordCounterRequest**